Shropshire Welfare Trust

 How long personal information is kept

 All paper records are kept by the Secretary and kept for no longer than is necessary, whilst online forms remain accessible only to the Secretary and will be deleted in the same time frame as paper records.
-The Charities above will store such personal information for a period of two years, or for less time if an applicant is unsuccessful.
-Once an application for a grant has been considered, an individual may ask for any information kept on them to be destroyed, before that two-year period is up, by contacting the Secretary or the Chairman.
+The Charities above will store such personal information for a period of one year, or for less time if an applicant is unsuccessful.
+Once an application for a grant has been considered, an individual may ask for any information kept on them to be destroyed, before that one year period is up, by contacting the Secretary or the Chairperson.

 The Charities do not undertake any marketing or sales and will not share or pass on personal details to anyone without the specific consents mentioned above.